Protecting data centres from fire – your options

 In order to minimise disruption to the data center, the extinguishing gas nozzles can be fitted with sound absorbers that limit the noise reduction associated with gas release and prevent damage to data center equipment.

 Alternatively there are two water-based options to consider - conventional sprinkler or water mist systems.
 Water mist will spray a fine high-pressure water mist into the burning area.

 The evaporation of water significantly cools the fire combustion zone and displaces the oxygen locally around the fire.
 It may sound strange to introduce water into an area with electricity and mission-critical information, but in fact the high pressure water mist system brings the best of sprinkler and gas and is highly suitable for suppressing fires in data centers.

 Indeed it can be favoured in certain instances because in order to incorporate methods using gas, the room housing the data center needs either to be purpose-built with gas suppression in mind or retrofitted to withstand a semi-pressurised environment.

 The systems involving water do not require the room to be pressure sealed nor the ventilation system switched off, nor people evacuated.

-Key considerations in all of these systems choices are safety, cost of implementation, best utilisation of the space available, and perhaps impact on the environment and operations around the systems that operate as part of the data centre’s infrastructure – but most important to fire solutions for data centres is business continuity.
+Key considerations in all of these systems choices are safety, cost of implementation, best utilisation of the space available, and perhaps impact on the environment and operations around the systems that operate as part of the data center's infrastructure – but most important to fire solutions for data centers is business continuity.